delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 Voila!
 Now if you check out what you've done, you'll find you're able to send data to your `/put` endpoint and respond with HTML updating the output `div`.
 Neato!

-Let's retrieve the backend data we're not storing.
+Let's retrieve the backend data we're now storing.

 Add this to your server code: